-Hand therapy offered at St. Joseph’s/Candler’s Southside outpatient location
+Hand therapy offered at St. Joseph’s/Candler’s Southside and Pooler outpatient locations

 When you lose strength and function of the hand, either due to a lingering condition, trauma or surgery, rehabilitation may be needed.
-St. Joseph’s/Candler offers certified hand therapy at its Southside location to help regain function and a return to quality of life.
+St. Joseph’s/Candler offers certified hand therapy at its Southside and Pooler locations to help regain function and a return to quality of life.

 Hand therapy evaluates and treats injuries and conditions of the hand, but also the shoulder, arm, elbow, forearm and wrist.
 Hand therapy uses a number of therapeutic methods to help you return to your highest level of function.